369geofreeman/machine-learning-algorithms-and-data-structures/Machine-Learning-Algorithms/neural_networks/perceptron/README.md

 	a = hardlim([-1, 1]p + b)

 ```
-It's important to understand what that the W represents the **weight matrix** which can be viwed like so:
+It's important to understand that the W represents the **weight matrix** which can be viwed like so:
 ```
 	    _ 		     _
 	    |W₁,₁ W₁,₂ ⋯ W₁,ᵣ|